 Jeff’s Resurrections has been bringing some of the world’s finest cars back to life in a quiet corner of Central Texas for the past two decades.
 Owner and lifelong car enthusiast Jeff Snyder founded the company back in 1990 as an auto restoration facility specializing in classic, exotic and antique vehicles.
 Coming from a family of funeral directors he attended Dallas Institute of Mortuary Science and looked set to follow in his grandfather and father’s footsteps but a passion for cars won over.
 Now with a full-time team of ten skilled mechanics, metal craftsmen, specialist re-finishers and detailers Jeff’s Resurrections offers complete mechanical and coachwork services.
 Our restoration work has won many awards as well as enjoying editorial coverage in renowned motoring and motorcycle magazines like Hemmings Sports & Exotic, Hemmings Muscle Machines, Jaguar Journal, Corvette Magazine and Cycle World.
 With premises encompassing 36,000 square feet of historic property that once housed a pre-war Dodge dealership, the shop is located in Taylor, Texas, a short drive from downtown Austin, Austin Bergstrom International Airport and the Circuit of the Americas.

 Initially Jeff’s Resurrections specialized in Jaguars and the shop has restored more than a dozen national champions including the very first production E-Type Coupe and a 1962 E-Type OTS that won the Challenge Cup Championship and Williams Lyons Trophy in 2003.
 We were proud back in 2002 when a 1939 Jaguar SS Drophead, restored in 1998, received the ultimate accolade of an invitation to the Pebble Beach Concours d’Elegance and prouder still in 2015 when a 1937 Jaguar SS100 Roadster, cosmetically restored by the shop, triumphantly took First in Class at that same event.
-This year a Jaguar XK140, originally owned by King Hussein of Jordan, was another award winner during Monterey Car Week winning Second in Class at The Quail, A Motorcar Gathering.
+In 2016, a Jaguar XK140, originally owned by King Hussein of Jordan, was another award winner during Monterey Car Week, winning Second in Class at The Quail, A Motorcar Gathering.
 That same car took Best in Show this year at the JCNA International Jaguar Festival with the only perfect 100-point score of the event.
 Jeff is an acknowledged marque expert and often serves as Concours Judge at regional and national Jaguar events.